Search:

 What is Kitjarra-dja-bul Bullarto langi-ut?

-The project encompasses an extensive corridor of river frontage on Wadawurrung Country, including the internationally recognised Lake Connewarre wetlands and the spectacular Barwon River estuary.
+The project encompasses an extensive corridor of river frontage on Wadawurrung Country, including Moorabool River gorges, the internationally recognised Lake Connewarre wetlands and the spectacular Barwon River estuary.
 Kitjarra- dja-bul Bullarto langi-ut is the Wadawurrung name for the project previously known as the Barwon River Parklands and translates to “places of many stories”.

 Kitjarra-dja-bul Bullarto langi-ut is one of the actions supported by the Rivers of the Barwon (Barre Warre Yulluk) Action Plan.

-Project Vision
+The Vision

-That Kitjarra-dja-bul bullarto langi-ut is a well – connected, diverse and healthy waterway landscape, that balances recreation, conservation, respect of place and culture, as well as provides for everyday enjoyment of nature, community, liveability and wellbeing.
+That Kitjarra-dja-bul bullarto langi-ut is a well–connected, diverse and healthy waterway landscape, that balances recreation, conservation, respect of place and culture, as well as provides for everyday enjoyment of nature, community, liveability and wellbeing.

 Project Governance